ietf-rats-wg/eat/draft-ietf-rats-eat.md

 #### Nested Token

-This type of submodule is a fully-formed complete token.
+This type of submodule is a fully formed complete token.
 It is typically produced by a separate Attester.
-It is typically used by a Composite Device.
+It is typically used by a Composite Device as described in RATS Architecture {{RATS.Architecture}}

 In being a submodule of the surrounding token, it is cryptographically bound to the surrounding token.
-If it was conveyed in parallel with the surrounding token, there would be no such binding and attackers could substitue a good attestation from another device for the attestation of an errant subsystem.
+If it was conveyed in parallel with the surrounding token, there would be no such binding and attackers could substitute a good attestation from another device for the attestation of an errant subsystem.

-A nested token does NOT need to use the same encoding format as the enclosing token.
+A nested token does NOT need to use the same encoding as the enclosing token.
-This is to allow Composite Devices to be built without regards to the encoding formats supported by their Attesters.
+This is to allow Composite Devices to be built without regards to the encoding supported by their Attesters.

-Thus a CBOR-encoded token like a CWT or UCCS can have a JWT as a nested token submodule and a JSON-encoded token can have a CWT or UCCS as a nseted token submodule.
+Thus a CBOR-encoded token like a CWT or UCCS can have a JWT as a nested token submodule and a JSON-encoded token can have a CWT or UCCS as a nested token submodule.

 The data type for this type of submodule is either a text or byte string.